vercel/vectr/.github/CONTRIBUTING.md

 - Include retry configuration: `functionName.maxRetries = N`
 - Use `getStepMetadata()` for attempt tracking and logging

-### Database Changes
+### Search Index Changes

-If you're modifying the database schema:
+If you're modifying how data is indexed in Upstash:

-1. Update `lib/schema.ts`
+1. Update `index-image.ts` to change metadata structure
-2. Run `pnpm db:push` to push changes
+2. Test locally to ensure search results include all needed data
-3. Test migrations locally
+3. Document any breaking changes in your PR
-4. Document any breaking changes in your PR
+4. Consider backward compatibility with existing indexed data

 ### UI Changes